 Drs.
 Patricia Phelan and Ann Locke Davidson launched Educational Connections in Oregon in 2001.
 The team has since grown to include Kristin Kajer-Cline in Washington state and Dr. Jennifer Heckman in California.
 Together they bring a wealth of experience to their roles as educational consultants, including helping over 2,000 families and visiting 350 schools in the last 15 years.
-In September 2015 Dr. Pamela Sheffield joins the Oregon office.
+Dr. Pamela Sheffield joined the Oregon office in 2015.

-Drs.
-Patricia Phelan and Ann Locke Davidson launched Educational Connections in Portland in 2000.
+Patricia Phelan, Ph.D. and Ann Locke Davidson, Ph.D. launched Educational Connections in Portland in 2000.
 Since then they have helped over 1,000 families through the Portland office and made over 2,500 site visits to over 300 schools and programs.

 Together they bring a wealth of experience to their roles as educational consultants.
 Their backgrounds include: